Dwight H. Green

 Dwight Herbert Green (January 9, 1897 – February 20, 1958) was an American politician who served as the 30th Governor of the US state of Illinois, serving from 1941 to 1949.

-From childhood to early adulthood
+Green was a Republican.
+Prior to being elected governor, he served as United States attorney for the Northern District of Illinois (1931–1935), and ran unsuccessfully as his party's nominee in the 1939 Chicago mayoral election.

+Earily life and career

 Green was born in Ligonier, Noble County, Indiana, son of Harry Green and Minnie (Gerber) Green.
 On June 29, 1926, he married Mabel Victoria Kingston.
 He served in the U.S. Army during World War I. Dwight and Mabel's children were Gloria and Nancy—they attended Springfield High School in LaPorte County.
 Nancy married Dr. James Gilbert and they had two daughters, Susie and Gloria.
 Gloria married Dr. Warren McPherson and they had two children, Scott and Victoria.
 Nancy Green Gilbert died in 2019.
 Gloria Green McPherson died in 1985.

-Green attended Wabash College in Crawfordsville, Indiana, where he was a member of the Alpha-Pi Chapter of the Kappa Sigma Fraternity.
+Green attended Wabash College in Crawfordsville, Indiana, where he was a member of the Alpha-Pi chapter of Kappa Sigma fraternity.
 He attended law school at the University of Chicago, practiced law, and served as United States Attorney for the Northern District of Illinois in 1931–35.
 It would be Green's primary responsibility to help fight the organized crime operations—such as Al Capone's gang—which virtually ruled Chicago and much of the state in the 1930s.
 The government team prosecuting Al Capone for Tax Evasion consisted of U.S. Attorney George E. Q. Johnson, and his prosecutors Dwight H. Green, Samuel Clawson, Jacob Grossman and William Froelich.

-In 1939, he was the unsuccessful Republican candidate for Mayor of Chicago.
+In 1939, Green was the unsuccessful Republican candidate for mayor of Chicago.
+He defeated former mayor William Hale Thompson by a broad margin in the Republican primary, but lost the general election to incumbent mayor Edward Joseph Kelly (a Democrat).